Gary Gordon: Honors and awards

 MSG Gordon's personal decorations include:

 The U.S. Navy officially named a roll-on/roll-off ship USNS Gordon in a ceremony at 10:00 a.m., Thursday, July 4, 1996, at Newport News, Virginia.
-Congressman John Murtha (D) of Pennsylvania, was the ceremony's principal speaker and Gordon's widow, Carmen Gordon, served as the ship's sponsor.
+Congressman John Murtha of Pennsylvania, was the ceremony's principal speaker and Gordon's widow, Carmen Gordon, served as the ship's sponsor.
 Gordon was the second ship to undergo conversion from a commercial container vessel to a Large Medium Speed Roll On/Roll Off (LMSR) sealift ship and is operated by the U.S. Navy's Military Sealift Command, Washington, D.C.

 Gordon has been honored elsewhere as well.
 Gordon Elementary School in Linden Oaks, Harnett County, North Carolina, which opened in January 2009, was named in his honor.
 The school is near Fort Bragg, where Gordon was stationed before being deployed to Somalia.
 In the Joint Readiness Training Center at Fort Polk, LA, the main mock city is named Shughart-Gordon.

+On Wednesday, June 11, 2025, President Donald Trump announced the renaming of then Fort Eisenhower to Fort Gordon, this time honoring MSG Gary Gordon.